All Episodes

 You look at abortion.

-We've got enough problems that The natural course of spiritual evolution is going to run us into some rough water here.
+We've got enough problems that the natural course of spiritual Evolution is going to run us into some rough water here.

-In my personal belief and experience, life is going to bring us to the point that we're going to have to confront our problems.
+That's, in my personal belief and experience, life is going to bring us to the point that we're going to have to confront our problems.

 I see a lot of beautiful people out there, people that have really beautiful children.